the-dimensionless/Spring-Boot-JPA-Hibernate-H2-demo/readMe.md

    em.detach(entity) no longer lets EM track the entity beyond this point. em.clear() clears out all that EM is tracking at this point.

+   After updating an entity, we can refresh it with the Database contents using em.refresh(entity).

+   EM is an interface to PersistenceContext
+   All entities saved by EM are saved to PersistenceContext.

+2. JPQL